Fred 2: Night of the Living Fred: Reception

 The film received average to negative reviews.
 However, they were not as negative as for the previous Fred film.
 As of October 13, 2015, the film has a score of 2.4 based on 2,185 votes on IMDb.
 Common Sense Media gave the film 2 out of 5 stars based on 23 reviews.
 Review aggregator Rotten Tomatoes gave the film a rating of 37% based on 453 audience votes.

 Ratings

 The initial American television premiere on the channel Nickelodeon drew 5.7 million viewers, down from the previous film's premiere of 7.6 million.
 However it ranked sixth in the most watched for overall weekly cable programming.
 The second showing, the following Sunday at 11:00 AM, drew 3.7 million viewers, enough to rank it as the fourteenth most watched weekly cable programming.
 The final primetime broadcasting on October 30 drew in 3.2 million views, which ranked the program within the top 20 of cable programming for the night.

 Sequel

 A third film called Fred 3: Camp Fred was released on July 28, 2012.
-This was the last installment in the Fred franchise to be released.
+This was the last installment in the Fred film series to be released.